-The MArch at AUB explores the possibilities of architectural practices that conceive and articulate diverse processes of community development and transformation.
+The MArch at AUB explores the possibilities of new architectural practices that make, innovative and collaborate, exploring diverse processes of community development and transformation.

 The “construction” of the “sites” of our interventions in the public sphere includes involvement with other institutions, governmental agencies and other actors at a local, regional, national, and global level.